 In 2012, I transferred to the College of Aeronautics (COA) and helped COA design and establish a PhD program in Aviation Sciences, which at the time was only the second aviation PhD program in the nation.
-This new program was accredited by the university’s accreditation organization (SACS) in mid-2013, and we began admitting students into the program fall 2013.
+This new program was accredited in mid-2013, and we began admitting students into the program fall 2013.
 I currently am the default academic advisor for all entering PhD students in Aviation Sciences, and I am teaching the core courses of the program, including aviation research and aviation statistics.
 To date, I have been the major advisor of five students who graduated with their PhD in Aviation Sciences.

 M.S.Ed.
 Mathematics, State University of New York, Brockport, 1979

 M.S.
 Computer Science, Florida Institute of Technology, 1986

 AVS 6000 Quantitative Research Designs in Aviation Research

 AVS 6010 Qualitative and Mixed Methods Designs in Aviation Research

 AVS 6100 Applied Multiple Regression/Correlation Analysis for Aviation Research

 AVS 6200 Contemporary and Future Issues in Aviation

 AVS 6900 Research Practicum